-Madam Cama was more than that.
-She was also outspoken.
-At a time when the old guard of moderates led the Indian struggle for Self Determination, Madame Cama announced to a US based daily -
+At a time when the old guard of moderates led the Indian struggle for self-rule with petitions and prayers, Madame Cama announced to a USA-based daily -

 Madam Cama unfurled the first version of India’s National flag before the International Socialist Conference in Germany in 1907